moemchen13/RL/README.md

 * DDQN [Double Doueling QNetworks](https://doi.org/10.48550/arXiv.1509.06461)

-All of the algorithms are programmed for the Contest at the Reinforcement class at the Universty of Tübingen in the Sommersemester of 2023.
+All of the algorithms are programmed for the Contest at the Reinforcement class at the *University of Tübingen* in the Sommersemester of 2023.

-Change for all Networks come from the [Rainbow Paper](https://doi.org/10.48550/arXiv.1710.02298)
+Change for all Networks come from the [Rainbow Paper](https://doi.org/10.48550/arXiv.1710.02298).

 We hope to achieve good results at a laser-hockey playground.
 Therefore our agent has to qualify by beating the baseline method in a match.
 After that it will play against multiple different other agents from the course.

+### Folderstructure
+Our code is seperated by the **Basic**s folder here multiple functions can be found, that were given in the exercises of the course.
+The folders with an **agents name** comprise files for the agent and a *main* file to prove that the agent is working we evaluated him on the *LunarLanderEnvironment*.
+Not yet implemented but soon coming, is the folder **Playground**, comprising the environment of the *Laser-hockey*.
+And methods to let two agents combat each other.